VDOT News - Northern Virginia

 Public meeting Nov.
 14 at Thomas Jefferson Middle School; Take online survey through Nov.
 25

 ARLINGTON – The Virginia Department of Transportation is holding a public information meeting Thursday, Nov.
 14 on a study of potential safety and operational improvements for less than a mile of Route 50 (Arlington Boulevard) between Glebe Road (Route 120) and Fillmore Street.
-The public can provide input through an online survey until Nov.
-25.

 The study is being completed through the Strategically Targeted Affordable Roadway Solutions (STARS) program, which aims to identify cost-effective measures intended to improve safety and reduce congestion.